AnibalGabrielAlmeida/RoomyExpenseTracker/README.md

 - ⚠️ The current setup is for demo purposes only.
 - 🗄️ Data is stored in-memory (H2), and resets when the server restarts or sleeps.
 - 🔓 There is no authentication or authorization yet – all endpoints are open.
-- 🖥️ The backend is designed to be consumed by a separate frontend application, which is not included in this repository.
+- 🖥️ This backend is intended to be used by a separate frontend application, developed independently for modularity and flexibility.

 ---